jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 Not all of these are included or mentioned in these "Development Notes".

+### Terminology fixes

+* Check all uses of "pauses", eliminating those where it refers to parse events.

+* Eliminate all uses of "physical" and "virtual" wrt parse location.

 ### Use generations in Libmarpa trees

 Currently a valuator "pauses" its base tree, so